QueenyVempa/weather_app/README.md

 Learning Outcomes

--Hands-on experience with DOM manipulation and event handling -Understanding of frontend state management
+Hands-on experience with API integration and asynchronous JavaScript Understanding of fetch API, promises, and error handling Practical use of browser Geolocation API
--Practical usage of Local Storage for persistent data -Improved skills in building real-world JavaScript-based web applications
+Improved frontend development and UI design skills